irinthae/bookflow/README.md

 # BookFlow

 Vaadin application with Spring Boot.
-Project accompanying programming lessons at the HTL (4th semester)
+Project accompanying programming lessons at the HTL (4th semester  2022/23)

 ## Running the application